ewe2/ewe2.ninja/content/stuff/music/music.md

 #### Basses

+* Robbie: 2021 Yamaha 735A 5-string active PJ bass with a dark coffee sunburst body and rosewood fingerboard.
+I decided I needed a more versatile 5er and a PJ that could do a bit more than the SB-2.
+The passive tone is just wonderful, particularly on the P side but with the pickup balancer middled, its a great J sound too.
+Active tone is especially good for slap but also very nice for when you want to play right back on the bridge.
+You get that trademark Yamaha growl, really takes me back to the 80's, he's dark and smooth just like the the bassplayer I named him for!

 * Perky: 2012 G&L SB-2 Tribute with ghs pressurewounds.
 My very favourite
   instrument.
-Although made in Indonesia, it has virtually the same components as the USA_made ones in a standard package.
+Although made in Indonesia, it has virtually the same components as the USA-made ones in a standard package.
 Mine is the white with a  black pickguard, occasionally G&L change these colours.
 Well, *formerly white*.
 Due to what I suspect is a failed polyurethane cap layer, Perky is slowly turning pink where regular contact is made on the body.
 It's a form of relicing which isn't so bad unless it starts to crack badly, and then I'll need to protect it.

-* Boris: The newest bass of the family, Boris is a 2019 Squier Classic Vibe 70's Jazz bass.
-As received it has a very punky/trebly bias which can be tamed somewhat but that's just what I like about him.
+* Boris: Boris is a 2019 Squier Classic Vibe 70's Jazz bass, black body with a maple neck and fingerboard.
+As received he has a very punky/trebly bias which can be tamed somewhat but that's just what I like about him.
 Very fun to play.

 * Blacky: 2003 Black Washburn XB125 5-string active bass.
 DR Rainbow Neons.
   Great 5-string for the price, and DR's give it a lovely warmth.
 Also made in Indonesia and is also a fantastic budget bass.
 As you can see by now, Indonesian-made basses, particularly from the Cort factory, are really good value and there's no reason to turn your nose up at them.
+However Blacky is a little bit of a one-trick pony, great for reggae but difficult to brighten up sufficiently for anything else.
+He is also unfortunately very dependent on his active preamp, the passive mode is very weak, basically useless.
+But in the right context, he's great.

 * Bluey: Red Metallic Riverhead Headless longscale.
 This odd bass is a Riverhead version of the classic Steinberger shape but in wood!
 This bass is